DPS2004/rdtradingcards/readme.md

 ## Installation and usage

-First, install [Discordia](https://github.com/SinisterRectus/Discordia) by following its readme.

-Next, you will want to download this repo, and make a new file in it called "privatestuff.lua".
+First, you will want to download this repo, and make a new file in it called "privatestuff.lua".
 Use the file named "sampleprivatestuff" as a guideline.

+Next, install [Discordia](https://github.com/SinisterRectus/Discordia) by following its readme.

+Install [Discordia-With-Buttons](https://github.com/Readof/Discordia-With-Buttons) by downloading the repo as a zip, and unzip it in deps/ as a folder named "discordia-with-buttons". make sure this folder has an "init.lua" in it.

 Then, you can run "run.bat" to launch the bot.